mishkatmustafid/mishkatmustafid/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on building web3 projects
-- 🌱 I’m currently learning React+JS+Hardhat
+- 🌱 I’m currently learning React+JS+Hardhat & Flutter integration with Blockchains
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Web3 startups
 - 🤔 I’m looking for help with web3 gigs
-- 💬 Ask me about ...
+- 💬 Ask me about philosophy, technology & religion
 - 📫 How to reach me: mishkatmustafid@gmail.com
 - 😄 Pronouns: He/Him (Since there are 2 genders)
--->